|LOST HOSPITALS OF LONDON|

 The mansion house had been adapted for use as a Nurses' Home, with a wing being added.
 The site also contained administrative and medical blocks, kitchens and workshops, as well as a school with 4 classrooms for 200 children and a Recreation Hall in which a new cinema apparatus had been installed.
 Three pairs of cottages had been built for farm staff.
 With its annexe at Murray House in Ottershaw, the Colony had 1,482 beds.

 Treatment was limited, but epileptic patients received a new anti-convulsant drug - Epanutin (phenytoin).

 Patients were kept occupied, with 69 men being employed on the farm looking after horses, cattle, pigs and poultry.
 Men also worked in the market garden and the grounds.
 Domestic work occupied 152 women and 46 men, while both sexes worked in the kitchens.
 Some 64 women were employed in the laundry.
-Adult girls undertook handwork - embroidery, knitting garments and making rugs.
+Young adult girls undertook handwork - embroidery, knitting garments and making rugs.

 For relaxation, patients played indoor games - cards, draughts, billiards and darts.
 Weekly entertainments were laid on in the Recreation Hall - cinema shows, concerts and dances.

 With the threat of war approaching in 1939, three weeks after the official opening of the Colony, half the patients' accommodation was taken over by the Ministry of Health for use as an emergency hospital.
 The patients' workshop was converted into a Casualty Reception area and Dispensary.
 The workshop moved to the artisans' workshop, making it rather crowded, but patients continued their activities, making brushes and brooms, mats, wire-netting, sash cords, coat-hangers, boxes, picture-frames, medicine chests, notice boards, benches, chairs and oak stools.